pivotal/docs-tap/getting-started/concepts.hbs.md

 # Learn about Tanzu Application Platform

-The topics in this section explain concepts important to getting started with Tanzu Application Platform.
+The topics in this section explain concepts important to getting started with Tanzu Application Platform (commonly known as TAP).

 In this section: